 - hospitalisation and other residential care

-More serious mental health problems, such as manic depression and schizophrenia, require specialist care.
-Your doctor will refer you to a specialist called a 'psychiatrist' who will be able to care for these serious health problems.
+Many mental health conditions, such as bipolar disorder and schizophrenia, require specialist care.
+If you have one of these conditions, your doctor will refer you to a specialist called a 'psychiatrist' who will be able to care for these serious health problems.

 If you and your doctor agree that you would benefit from medication, there are various options that can help with conditions such as anxiety, depression, insomnia, mania and other mental health problems.